covcom/NodeMcu/micropython.md

   - ESPlorer - https://esp8266.ru/esplorer/

   - EsPy - https://github.com/jungervin/EsPy

+## Installing MicroPython
+You will need to install the MicroPython firmware on your ESP8266 device before you go any further.

+Download the latest stable ESP8266 <a href="http://micropython.org/download#esp8266">firmware</a>

+Flash the firmware to the device, ESPCut and uPyCraft have this functionality built in but alternatively you can use <a href="https://github.com/marcelstoer/nodemcu-pyflasher">PyFlasher</a>, pre-compiled windows versions are <a href="https://github.com/nodemcu/nodemcu-flasher/tree/master/Win32/Release">available</a>.

 # Code
 You can interact with MicroPython either in interactive mode or use it to run files.